ibrahimmudassar/Rutgers-Foodies/README.md

 ```

 ## TODO

-* Add a button that adds to calendar and/or redirects to Rutgers sign up portal
+- Redesign is preferred but not required
-* Redesign is preferred but not required
+- Mapping functionality

 ## Contribution

 I would love contributors and generally people who are willing to help and give ideas to help the project mature.
 Reach out!